doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-X` : indicates install and initialize all 'Starter' Neovim configurations

 `-y` : indicates do not prompt, answer 'yes' to any prompt

+`-Y` : indicates use the following arguments as 'name'/'value' to set Lazyman config.
+For example: `lazyman -Y theme kanagawa`.
+If the 'name' argument is 'get' then the current value is returned

 `-z` : indicates do not run nvim after initialization